Understanding What We Do: What Is Plaintiff Litigation & Why Is It Important?

 Photograph by Pixabay.

-Many cases settle out of court, and in these situations, it is the lawyer’s goal to achieve the best compensation possible for their clients.
-If a complaint does go to trial in front of a judge and jury, the plaintiff’s lawyer may also represent the individual in court.
+Many cases settle out of court, and in these situations, the lawyer’s goal is to achieve the best compensation possible for their clients.
+The plaintiff’s lawyer may represent the individual in court if a complaint goes to trial before a judge and jury.

 Wallace Miller: Your plaintiff lawyers